 The interplay between a person and the environment they are in is an absorbing concept; how we organise, identify and interpret information through our senses and why we attach meaning to some spaces more than others.

-In this five-part series, we explore the role our senses – sight, sound, taste, smell and touch – play in how we experience and respond to spaces.
-In part one we explore the visual design cues in a space, looking at how we receive, understand and connect to an environment through what we see.
+We explore the role our sight plays in how we experience and respond to spaces.
+We explore the visual design cues in a space, looking at how we receive, understand and connect to an environment through what we see.

 To see is to experience

 Our five senses work in close collaboration, but sight presents us with the greatest range of sensory cues.
 Take a moment to become present in the space you are in now and note all the different visual cues; color, light, shadow, shape and movement.
 Interestingly, movement is considered a hidden visual sense – that feeling of momentum experienced when eyeing elements like patterns and lines.

 Let’s dive beneath the surface of three major visual cues: color, lighting and layout.